cc-ai/kdb/workflow/gettingstarted.md

 Some useful GitHub vocabulary (from [this guide](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/))

+**Markdown**: A way to write text files so that they are rendered beautifully on Github without the hastle of using `html`.
+For instance, if you start a line with `# This is a title`, it will be rendered by Github as a Top-level title (as `# Github at cc-ai : getting started 🥋`).
+If you add a `#` it will be displayed as a secondary title (as `## Vocabulary 🙊 `) and so on until `###### minor title`.
+Including links is extremely easy too! `[YourWebsite](https://www.your.website)` will be rendered like this: [YourWebsite](https://www.your.website).
+These special text files have a `.md` extension.
+On GitHub if there is a `Readme.md` file in the current folder you're looking into, it will be automatically rendered.
+If you click on a specific `.md` file, it will also be rendered.
+To see the `raw` text, before rendering, you can just click on the `raw` button (no shit...).
+Remember: Markdown is easy, ask for help if you're stuck with something.
+In the mean time, [**checkout this cheatsheet to learn in 2 minutes how to use Markdown**](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 **Repository or Repo** : A directory or storage space where your projects can live.
 It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.
 You can keep code files, text files, image files, you name it, inside a repository.

 **Commit**: This is the command that gives Git its power.
 When you commit, you are taking a “snapshot” of your repository at that point in time, giving you a checkpoint to which you can reevaluate or restore your project to any previous state.